Nov 20, 2018

 Being transgender, intersex, non-binary or genderqueer (henceforth transgender+) is a challenge to finding and retaining education and employment in India.
 The few individuals who manage to acquire education and access to employment opportunities constantly face a choice between affirming their true (gender) identities and staying in long-term careers.

 Many workplaces in India are already likely to have transgender+ individuals working with them.
 These individuals, who may have been recruited through mainstream recruitment channels and are actively contributing to the business, may not openly identify as transgender and are perhaps living and expressing in the gender assigned at birth, and are forced to conform/pass as cis-gender.
-Some others may be transgender and living in stealth, i.e. in their chosen gender(s), without disclosing their gender assigned at birth.
+Some others may be transgender and living in their preferred gender(s), without disclosing their gender assigned at birth.

 Very few employers in India are known to be inclusive of transgender+ individuals and/or allow/support their gender affirmation within the company.